monasca/monasca-agents-installer/README.md

       <horizon_dir>/openstack_dashboard/conf/monitoring_policy.json
 ```

-You need to adjust some settings in
+You need to adjust settings in
 `<monasca_ui_dir>/lib/python2.7/site-packages/monitoring/config/local_settings.py`

 In this file you need to configure Kibana IP in the following line: